AkanMNdem/project-3/README.md

     plt.tight_layout()  # Adjust layout to prevent overlap plt.show()
    ```
-5. We then cleaned the data to fit our data dictionary and pooled a random sample of 1000 reviews for each product set. (see data_processing.py)
+5. Run data_processing.py: We then cleaned the data to fit our data dictionary and pooled a random sample of 1000 reviews for each product set.
    ```python
     df_reviews = {category: load_and_filter_reviews(path, category) for category, path in file_paths.items()}
     df_metadata = {category: load_metadata(path) for category, path in metadata_paths.items()}